beaujeant/beaujeant.github.io/AppSec101/cpu.md

 ### Handle

 Unlike pointers, which are memory addresses, a handle is an abstraction of a reference which is managed externally; its opacity allows the referent to be relocated in memory by the system without invalidating the handle, which is impossible with pointers.
-Typical usage of handle are for _file descriptors_, _network sockets_, _database connections_, _registry key (Windows)__ and _process identifiers_.
+Typical usages of handles are for _file descriptors_, _network sockets_, _database connections_, _registry key (Windows)__, and _process identifiers_.
 Let's take the example of an opened file, whenever you use `fopen("filename.ext", "r+");` (in C), the function will return a handle for that file.
 Next time the application will access (e.g. read) the file, it will send the handle (instead of the filename or an address in memory), and it will be up to the operating system to find the file based on the handle used as an index, access it and returns whatever the program requested.
 A pointer is usually an integer that is incremented each time a new handle is generated.

 | Handle | Type        | Name                 |
 | :----: | ----------- | -------------------- |